AntoineSoetewey/statsandr/content/terms.md

 Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information. [statsandr.com](/) has no access or control over these cookies.
 You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.

-If you wish to <a href="https://cookies.insites.com/disable-cookies/" target="_blank" rel="noopener">disable cookies</a>, you may do so through your web browser options.
+If you wish to [disable cookies](https://cookies.insites.com/disable-cookies/), you may do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers' websites.

 <!-- #### Amazon